ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

    {: caption="Table 1.
 Backup policy provisioning selections" caption-side="bottom"}

 1. Click **Create backup policy**.
 The order summary side panel shows the backup policy and all plans that were created for it.

 If you're not ready to order yet or just looking for pricing information, you can add the information that you see in the side panel to an Estimate.
-For more information about how this feature works, see [Estimating your costs](/docs/billing-usage?topic=billing-usage-cost).
+For more information, see [Estimating your costs](/docs/billing-usage?topic=billing-usage-cost).
 {: tip}

 ### Creating a backup plan in the UI